sofia-fischer/philo-blog/content/posts/2026-03-broken-window-theory.md

 description: "Some lightheaded quotes of broken window theory hunted me down a rabbit hole about its history and how it is still used as metaphor in software engineering."

-tags: [ "Development", "Society" ]
+tags: [ "Code Quality", "Society" ]

 ---